 Spanish Military were deeply reformed with the arrival of the House of Bourbon to the Spanish Throne in 1700 and served in the American Revolution, where the King of Spain supported the newborn United States against the British Empire.
 Spanish Marines were able to defeat the British Redcoats on a battle during the American Revolution and its commander rode next to George Washington in the parade after the war was won.
 Indeed, Spain invented the concept of Marines.
 This was copied by the British, who were in turn copied by the Americans.
 During the invasion by Napoleon in 1808, the Army was mostly smashed by the Napoleonic forces (with the exception of Bailén, which was the first defeat of Napoleon's army ever, or the First Siege of Zaragoza), and most of the military actions were done by the guerrilla fighters spread out over all of Spain.
 It would take some time until Spain recovered an army.

 In July 1936, part of the army rose against the Republican leftist government.
-The partial failure of the coup meant 3 years of civil war
+The partial failure of the coup meant 3 years of civil war, which ended with the victory of the rebels, led by Francisco Franco.

 One controversial move was José María Aznar's decision to send troops to Iraq to support the invasion in 2003 despite almost complete opposition to it from the Spanish population.
 This would become one of the main points of contention during the 2004 elections, when socialist José Luis Rodríguez Zapatero promised to bring the troops from there as soon as possible if he got elected, which he did.